tensorturtle/rebox/README.md

 ## Usage

-There are two ways to use this library:
+There are two ways to use this package:
 1. Refer to [popular format shortcuts](#shortcut-functions-for-popular-formats) to find relevant function.
 2. Directly use the [basic transformations](bboxconvert/elements.py).
-See example below.
+See example [below](#directly-using-the-normalization-function).

 ### Common Bounding Box Formats